DivyaKiran2001/BIG-DATA/Azure Data Engineering Project End to End/Healthcare Revenue Cycle Management (RCM)/Part2.md

 **Now we have all the data in the Bronze folder i.e from API's,EMR and claims**

 **Step2 : Bronze to silver**:
+=> We will Full load the files Departments_F.py and Providers.py